Eating to Beat Belly Fat —Subscribers Only

 Physical activity tends to dip in bad weather.
 Skipping exercise for long stretches could cheat your health.
 "Maintaining your fitness level through regular exercise confers a multitude of benefits ranging from improved insulin sensitivity to better cognitive health," says Jennifer Sacheck, PhD, an associate professor at Tufts' Friedman School.
 "Exercise simply should be part of your routine - rain or shine and in cold or warm weather."
 If the season weakens your resolve to exercise,…Alzheimer's Diet: Will Limiting Red Meat Help Stave Off Alzheimer's?

 You've heard time and again that it's not wise to eat too much red meat, especially if processed, since higher intakes are linked with increased risks of obesity, cardiovascular disease, type 2 diabetes and several cancers.
-A growing number of studies suggest dietary patterns high in meat may promote cognitive decline, too.Emerging Science on White Potatoes and Disease Risk
+A growing number of studies suggest dietary patterns high in meat may promote cognitive decline, too.The Nutritional Value of White Potatoes

 There's a lot to like about spuds.
 They're super-versatile, satisfying, affordable and store well.
 Yet, there's concern this dietary staple may be bad for your blood sugar, heart and weight.Q.
 Is a 15-minute session on the stationary bike twice a day as good as 30 minutes at once?